jfarmer864/Packer_chef_dev_production/README.txt

 https://github.com/jfarmer864/Packer_chef_dev_production
 This repo has a webhook which is configured to activate when a developer pushes to this repository.
-On Sparta's Jenkins server there is a job called 'jack-farmer-eng47-python-app-test' which is supposed the same unit and integration tests as before, the job will then merge the developer and master branches for the repository on Github.
+On Sparta's Jenkins server there is a job called 'jack-farmer-eng47-python-app-test' which will perform application tests in the app under tests/ and if successful the job will then merge the developer and master branches for the repository on Github.
+If this Jenkins job is completed successfully, then a second Jenkins Job will initiate which will call packer to build an AMI with the updated project.

+Jenkins also has a job specifically with the Python_cookbook, this is similar to the job above where it will perform the Unit and integration tests for the cookbook as described above and if successful, will merge together the developer and master branches.

-Unfortunately, there was a problem with running the tests in Jenkins as the server had problems with installing and running chef.
-Therefore the cloud tests could not be run.
-I merged the repo branches manually and I moved onto packer.
+Unfortunately, there was a problem with running the tests in Jenkins as the server had problems with using the python and chef slave nodes, these are needed to perform the python based tests for the application and the chef tests for the cookbook. as a result the repository branches are merged manually for the time being.

+Jenkins Cookbook pipeline:
+1. upload to Github Cookbook developer branch
+2. trigger Jenkins cookbook test Job with webhook
+3. perform unit and integration tests with chef slave node
+4. if successful, initiate merging with master branch

+Jenkins Python application test:
+1. upload to Github application developer branch
+2. trigger Jenkins app test job with webhook
+3. run pytest program on python slave node to test application
+4. if successful, initiate merge with master branch and trigger packer Job
+5. Packer job starts by calling berks command to grab latest cookbook build from Github
+6. Packer job then calls build command in packer to create AMI of project which will then appear on AWS

 Packer:
 Packer is a program that helps configure the creation of machine images.
 I was tasked